bernd/insomnia/docs/insomnia/environment-variables.md

 ## Base Environment

-A base environment is assigned to every workspace within Insomnia and can be accessed via the environment manager.
+A base environment is assigned to every workspace within Unetus and can be accessed via the environment manager.
 Variables in the base environment are available throughout the entire workspace, even if other environments are defined.
 A common use for the base environment is to store default variables that will not change across production, staging, or development services such as resource names, languages, sample data, etc.

 ## Sub Environments
 Sub environments are most commonly used for store variables related to production, staging, or development services.
 They are also sometimes used to defining variables for different users of a single app.
 Once sub environments exist, they can be activated via the environment dropdown.